KnorrFG/conview/readme.md

 (all changes will apply to the side you clicked on last, left if you havent clicked yet)

 t: set threshold
 m: change color map
 i: change vmin
 a: change vmax
 v: reset vrange to default
 g: toggle location and value information
-h: show this help
+h: show help

 ## Installation